 More About Spiritual Personality Typing

 Did you find; 20 of the Best Fall Weekends for Extroverts to be useful?
 I’m here to share a new philosophy, spiritual personality typing.
 I want to get you excited about your sacred personality type.
 It’s much more than a career construct; it’s a beautiful tool to support your soul on this earthly journey.
-I hope you begin to see your personality as a magical tool, realizing its importance in a purposeful, passionate and meaningful life.
+I hope you begin to see your personality as a magical tool, realizing its importance in a purposeful, passionate, and meaningful life.

 Make understanding your personality type a priority; it’s the best relationship you can cultivate in this lifetime.

 I hope you realize the only way your soul, the higher self, can express itself is through a healthy, sacred personality.
-As this realization sets in, a profound awakening emerges, moving you closer to your truth, unshackling you from a purposeless existence into a new reality of unlimited possibilities.
+As this realization sets in, a profound awakening emerges, moving you closer to your truth, and unshackling you from a purposeless existence into a new reality of unlimited possibilities.
 You’ll be ready for any occasion, situation, or event — travel, relationships, career, and most importantly, a meaningful life.

 Join The Movement